delta3d/delta3d/trunk/delta3d/readme.txt

       make sure to remove the Boost.Python DLLs contained in delta3d\ext\bin before going any further.
 Otherwise, they will conflict with the DLL you just built.

-   9. Open Visual Studio and add the search paths to the Boost folder -Select Tools->Options
-      -Select the Projects folder
-      -Select VC++ Directories
-      -Change 'Show directories for:' to Include files -Add your Boost directory to the list
-      -Change 'Show directories for:' to Library files -Add 'boost_*\stage\lib' (or whatever your proper path is)to the list
+   9. Ensure CMake has the valid Boost include and library paths

    10. Build!

-   11. Make sure the .pyd libraries were built into delta3d\bin.
-If not, rinse and repeat.
+   11. Ensure the generated .pyd files are in the /bin folder under your CMake build folder.

-   12. Set your PYTHONPATH environement variable contains the directory with the resulting .pyd libraries (most likely delta3d\bin).
+   12. Set your PYTHONPATH environment variable contains the directory with the resulting .pyd libraries.

    STAGE
    -----
    You'll need:
-   -Visual Studio .NET 2005
-   -Qt 4.x, the windows open-source release (http://www.trolltech.com)
+   -Qt 4.x, the Windows or Linux open-source release (http://www.trolltech.com)

    Building Qt 4.x Open Source Version with MSVC